-Iconic for their short legs and elongated bodies, Corgis have quietly amassed a cult following on the web.
-But with such an unusual shape, short stature and goofy personality, it makes you wonder what Corgis were actually bred for.
+Iconic for their short legs and elongated bodies, Corgis have quietly amassed a cult following on the web – for good reason!
+But with such an unusual shape, short stature, and charming personality, owners may wonder what Corgis were actually bred to do.

-Both Pembroke and Cardigan Welsh Corgis were bred to herd livestock.
+Both Pembroke and Cardigan Welsh Corgis were originally bred to herd livestock.
 They can herd all types of livestock, from ducks to sheep and even cattle.
-In fact, Corgis are known as “heelers” because they herd cattle by nipping at the heels of the animal.
+In fact, Corgis are called “heelers” due to their herding style of nipping at the heels of the animal.

-Let’s examine why this funny-looking dogs makes the ideal herding dog and how they excel at it despite their limitations.
-Hint: the short legs will make sense!
-Plus, we’ll look into the history, origins and the past roles of both Welsh Corgis.
+Let’s examine why these unusual-looking dogs can make the ideal herder, and how they excel at herding despite their limitations.
+Hint: their short legs will make sense!
+Plus, we’ll look into the history, origins and the past roles of the Welsh Corgi.

 RECOMMENDED: Pembroke Welsh Corgi Guide

 The Origin of the Corgi

 The origin story and history of the Welsh Corgi is a mysterious one, full of “fairy tales” and folklore.
-And despite their relatively recent explosion in popularity, the history of these dogs can be traced much further back.
+And despite their relatively recent explosion in popularity (thanks to the internet), the history of these dogs can be traced much further back.

 Historians think that Corgis originated sometime in the 9th or 10th century.
 They believed these dogs were probably companion dogs of Scandinavian raiders, who brought them to the British Isles many hundreds of years ago.

-If you take a look at the Swedish Vallhund (pictured), it’s hard to deny their uncanny and eerie resemblance to the Welsh Corgis.
+If you take a look at the Swedish Vallhund (above), it’s hard to deny the uncanny and eerie resemblance to the Welsh Corgis.
 For this reason, many believe the Vallhunds were crossbred with native Welsh dogs to develop the Corgi.

-As such, only those that showed an interest or skill in herding were selected for breeding, thus enhancing and engraining this herding instinct in all future Corgis.
-It’s why these dogs became such excellent herding dogs.
+As such, only those that showed an interest or skill in herding were selected to continue breeding, thus enhancing and engraining the herding instinct in all future Welsh Corgis.
+It’s why these dogs became so superb at herding.

 Corgi breeders and historians will agree that this is likely the most realistic origin story of these dogs.
 However, there are other, less convincing origin stories.
 Some of which, sound more like mythology and folklore.